JoeyParshley/robot-ops-console/EMAIL_TEMPLATE.md

 Alternatively, I can provide a pre-built Electron app if that's easier.
 The code is well-commented and uses TypeScript throughout, so it should be straightforward to explore.

-Regarding the salary discussion: I mentioned my requirements were negotiable, and I'm open to discussing a range that works for both AVF and myself.
-I'm genuinely excited about this role and the opportunity to work with AVF's innovative team.
+Regarding the salary discussion: I mentioned my requirements were negotiable, and I'm open to discussing a range that works for both of us.
+I'm genuinely excited about this role and the opportunity to work with an innovative team.

 I look forward to discussing this project and my fit for the role in more detail during the interview.